DaanWielens/p1data-parser/README.md

 # p1data-parser

-Parser to convert raw P1 data (from a logfile source) into readable CSV files
+Python parser to convert raw P1 data (from a logfile source) into readable CSV files

 ### Usage
 The script can convert a single logfile: